Best Things To Do in Tenerife

 The Teide National Park is a national treasurevisited by nearly four million visitors every year (the most visited in Europe).
 Its volcanic landscapes protected by UNESCO are an attraction for hikers and nature lovers, and a magical setting that you will never forget.

-There are several routes to climb to the top of Teide, and all of them are through wonderful paths that can only be done on foot.
-You can prepare an excursion on your own, but the advantages of doing an organized excursion to Teide are several: you will not have to ask for the necessary permit to access the Teide National Park, you will make sure you do not miss any of the incredible corners of this place and you will be assured of transportation to and from your hotel.
+There are several routes to climb to the top of Teide, and all are through wonderful trails that can only be done on foot.
+You can prepare an excursion on your own, but the advantages of taking an organized excursion to Teide are several: you won't have to ask for the necessary permit to access the Teide National Park, you'll make sure you won't miss any of the incredible corners of this place and you'll be assured of transportation to and from your hotel.

-To learn about the different options you have to explore Teide on an organized tour, I have written a complete guide in which I give you all the tips you need to know before visiting this amazing place: Excursions to El Teide.
+To learn about the different options you have to explore Teide on an organized excursion, I've written a complete guide in which I give you all the tips you need to know before visiting this amazing place: Excursions to El Teide.

 4. Kayak along the cliffs of the Atlantic Ocean

-Since the waters of Tenerife are a protected environment, swimming with dolphins is strictly forbidden and that is why these kayak excursions are the only way to get close to the animals in a respectful way.
+Since the waters of Tenerife are a protected environment, swimming with dolphins is strictly forbidden and that is why these kayak excursions are the only way to approach the animals in a respectful way.
 You will have the chance to see whales and dolphins up close, something that makes a kayaking experience unforgettable.

 Read more about the options for kayaking in Tenerife and get a glimpse of the impressive marine world of the island: Kayaking and Snorkeling With Turtles in Tenerife.